caltechlibrary/pubarchiver/README.md

 ### Output

-The output will be written to the directory indicated by the value of the argument `-o` (or `/o` on Windows).
+The output will be written to the directory indicated by the value of the option `-o` (or `/o` on Windows).
 If no `-o` is given, the output will be written to the directory in which `microarchiver` was started.
 Each article will be written to a subsubdirecory named after the DOI of the article.
 The output for each article will consist of an XML metadata file describing the article, the article itself in PDF format, and a subdirectory named `jats` containing the article in JATS XML format along with any image that may appear in the article.
 The image is always converted to uncompressed TIFF format (because it is considered a good preservation format).

-The output will be put into a single-file archive in [ZIP](https://en.wikipedia.org/wiki/Zip_(file_format)) format unless the argument `-Z` (or `/Z` on Windows) is given to prevent creation of the compressed archive file.
+The output will be put into a single-file archive in [ZIP](https://en.wikipedia.org/wiki/Zip_(file_format)) format unless the option `-Z` (or `/Z` on Windows) is given to prevent creation of the compressed archive file.

-### _Additional command-line arguments_
+### _Additional command-line options_

-If given the argument `-a` (or `/a` on Windows) followed by a file name, the given file will be read for the list of articles instead of getting the list from the server.
+If given the option `-a` (or `/a` on Windows) followed by a file name, the given file will be read for the list of articles instead of getting the list from the server.
 The contents of the file can be either a list of DOIs, or article data in the same XML format as the list obtained from micropublication.org.
 (See option `-g` above for a way to get an article list in XML from the server.)

 Microarchiver always downloads the JATS XML version of articles from micropublication.org (in addition to downloading the PDF version), and by default, microarchiver validates the XML content against the JATS DTD.
 To skip the XML validation step, use the option `-X` (`/X` on Windows).

 `microarchiver` will print informational messages as it works.
-To reduce messages to only warnings and errors, use the argument `-q` (or `/q` on Windows).
-Also, output is color-coded by default unless the `-C` argument (or `/C` on Windows) is given; this argument can be helpful if the color control sequences create problems for your terminal emulator.
+To reduce messages to only warnings and errors, use the option `-q` (or `/q` on Windows).
+Also, output is color-coded by default unless the `-C` option (or `/C` on Windows) is given; this option can be helpful if the color control sequences create problems for your terminal emulator.

-If given the `-@` argument (`/@` on Windows), this program will output a detailed trace of what it is doing, and will also drop into a debugger upon the occurrence of any errors.
+If given the `-@` option (`/@` on Windows), this program will output a detailed trace of what it is doing, and will also drop into a debugger upon the occurrence of any errors.
 The debug trace will be written to the given destination, which can be a dash character (`-`) to indicate console output, or a file path.

-If given the -V argument (/V on Windows), this program will print version information and exit without doing anything else.
+If given the -V option (/V on Windows), this program will print version information and exit without doing anything else.